sf-wdi-19-20/w8_project_vagabond/readme.md

 ##Expectations

 This contract consists of four core sprint and four bonus sprints.
 Each consisting of a set of user stories.
+YOU MAY NOT BEGIN A NEW SPRINT/BONUSES WITHOUT CLIENT APPROVAL.

 * Work in **groups of 4**
 * Always **pair** when writing code